mrworf/iceshelf/DOCKER.md

 - `CFG_*` does not support defining `[sources]`; the entrypoint still generates sources from discovered folders only.
 - Ordered user-defined `[exclude]` rules are not a good fit for flat env vars and are best kept in mounted or per-folder config files.
 - Per-folder `.iceshelf/config` remains the right place for target-specific overrides that do not fit well in env vars.

+For example, `CFG_OPTIONS_SKIP_BROKEN_LINKS=yes` makes the container warn and continue when it encounters a dangling symlink during scanning.
+Valid symlinks are still followed normally.

 ### Per-folder configuration